tify-iiif-viewer/tify/README.md

 TIFY takes an options object as its only parameter.
 While optional, you usually want to set `container` and `manifestUrl`.

+- **`annotationId`**: string or `null` (default)

+	The ID of the annotation to highlight when the fulltext view is active.
+Only has effect for manifests with annotations.

+- **`annotationsVisible`**: boolean or `null` (default)

+	When the fulltext view is active (or just the scan view on small screens), TIFY displays clickable annotation overlays on the scan, which are linked to their corresponding fulltext section.
+Set to `false` to hide overlays by default.
+Annotation overlays can always be toggled by the user.
+Only has effect for manifests with annotations.

 - **`childManifestAutoloaded`**: boolean, default `true`

 	If the manifest set by `manifestUrl` is a collection (`@type` is `sc:Collection`) and `childManifestUrl` is not set, automatically load the first manifest in the collection.
 This only works for collections with `manifests` on the first level; when the collection only contains other collections and `childManifestUrl` is not set, only the collection view is shown until the user selects a child manifest to load.